-Over the last few years, the top-paying easy-access cash ISAs have consistently outperformed or at least equalled the top-paying easy access normal savings.
-So unless the personal savings allowance skews the market, it's still worth using them.
+Over the last few years, the top-paying easy-access cash ISAs have usually outperformed or at least equalled the top-paying easy access normal savings.
+So if the tax free status doesn't make a difference to you, just chase the top rate.

 To get a normal fixed-rate savings account you need to lock your money away with no access.
 Yet cash ISA rules stop providers doing this, so even if you get a fixed rate they have to allow you access to your cash, though they can levy interest penalties.
 So here you get the flexibility of access but the rate certainty of a fix.

 Higher-rate taxpayers get a lower allowance than basic-rate payers and additional-rate taxpayers don't get one at all.
 If it's likely you could move up a tax bracket in future, having cash in an ISA now again protects your cash in future.